moesio-f/cla/README.md

   <a href="#architecture">Architecture</a>
 </p>

-CLA is a simple toy library for basic vector/matrix operations in C. This project main goal is to learn the foundations of [CUDA](https://docs.nvidia.com/cuda/), and Python bindings, using [`ctypes`](https://docs.python.org/3/library/ctypes.html) as a wrapper, through simple Linear Algebra operations (additions, subtraction, multiplication, broadcasating, transformations, etc).
+CLA is a simple toy library for basic vector/matrix operations in C. This project main goal is to learn the foundations of [CUDA](https://docs.nvidia.com/cuda/), and Python bindings, using [`ctypes`](https://docs.python.org/3/library/ctypes.html) as a wrapper, through simple Linear Algebra operations (additions, subtraction, multiplication, broadcasting, etc).

 # Features